Supporting learner progression: assessment guidance

 - enabling practitioners to develop the knowledge and skills necessary to carry out their role in assessment effectively

-- developing and embedding processes and structures that enables practitioners to develop a shared understanding of progression
+- developing and embedding processes and structures that enable practitioners to develop a shared understanding of progression

-- ensuring there is a clear picture of learner progression within the school that is understood by all practitioners – a process that should not lead to additional burden being placed on practitioners or learners
+- ensuring there is a clear picture of learner progression within the school or setting that is understood by all practitioners, a process that embeds regular ongoing professional dialogue on progression into their systems to support self-reflection and inform improvement

 - considering how additional challenge and support for the learner can be best provided, including working with other partners